 Can I change my health plan?

 Yes.
 You can change your health plan in the first 90 days after you become a CCC Plus member.
-After 90 days, you can change your plan during open enrollment October 1st – December 18th.
+After 90 days, you can change your plan during open enrollment in the fall.
 At other times, you can change plans if you get approval from the Department of Medical Assistance Services.
 To learn more, call us at 1-844-374-9159 (1-800-817-6608).

 What is a primary care provider (PCP)?